Not possible to hold civil services exams in Manipur this year, state government tells Delhi HC

 The Manipur government on Tuesday told the Delhi High Court that it would not be possible to hold the civil services examinations in the state this year, given the precarious security situation there, reported Bar and Bench.

-The northeastern state has been gripped by ethnic clashes between the dominant Meitei and the tribal Kuki communities since early May last year.
+The northeastern state has been gripped by ethnic clashes between the dominant Meitei and the tribal Kuki communities since May last year.
 The ethnic violence has killed 219 persons and displaced 60,000 people since May 3, according to figures released by the state government last month.

 The Civil Services (Preliminary) Examination, 2024, will be held on May 26 by the Union Public Service Commission.